adrian-is-on-github/helloweb/README.md

 Create CFN file to make the s3 bucket and return the value/url

-Prune code branches (used git init rather than clone)
+Prune code branches (started with git init rather than clone -whoops)

 Next steps:
-test github actions - ***filter only index.html to sync add cloudfront distribution to CFN file and test
+done - test github actions - ***excluded all files except index.html sync in progress - add cloudfront distribution to CFN file and test

 Further steps:
 Adding rds to CFN file